Slow-Cooked Beef Chuck Roast

 1. Preheat the oven to 250˚.
 Season the roast with lots of salt and pepper.
 Slather the meat with butter, working it into the meat.
 Sprinkle the thyme leaves over the roast.

 2. Heat a heavy-bottomed roasting pan over high heat.
 When it’s fully heated, sear the roast on all sides until it turns a luscious brown.
 Remove the roast and scatter the onions, carrots, potatoes, and garlic in the bottom of the pan.
 Set the roast on top of the vegetables.

-3. Put the pan into the oven and roast, uncovered, for 1 hour and 15 minutes, or until the meat reaches an internal temperature of 125˚ on a meat thermometer.
+3. Put the pan into the oven and roast, uncovered, for 5 hours, or until the meat reaches an internal temperature of 125˚ on a meat thermometer.
 Transfer the roast to a platter and surround with the potatoes and other vegetables.
 Let the roast rest for 15 minutes before you carve the meat.